British telephone socket: Sockets

-The BT NTE 5 Linebox Socket allows easy disconnection of the internal wiring by removing the two screws and sliding out the bottom half of the socket.

-In recent years NTE5 sockets have been fitted in place of master sockets.
-These have a front plate where the lower half is removable so allowing customer's access to the terminals required for connecting internal extension sockets; it also provides access to a test jack, to determine if line faults are due to the customer's wiring or BT's.
+NTE5 Linebox sockets have for many years been fitted in place of master sockets.
+The lower part of the front plate can be removed after unscrewing two screws, allowing users access to the terminals required for connecting internal extension sockets.
 The removable panel also allows the external telephone line to be easily disconnected from the internal wiring, provided the wiring of the premises has been correctly carried out.
-The terminals on the back part used to be large screw terminals; however, all BT NTE5 sockets now use insulation-displacement connectors (IDCs).
+This leaves a single working master telephone connector; if a telephone connected to this connector works while there had been problems with telephones connected to extensions, faults must be due to the customer's wiring in the building.
+The terminals on the back part were originally large screw terminals, later replaced in all BT NTE5 sockets by insulation-displacement connectors (IDCs).

-Now that BT does not have a monopoly of internal wiring, they make a substantial charge if a fault reported to them turns out to be in the customer's internal/domestic wiring.
-It is therefore important for the customer to have the facility to check whether any problem or fault is in their internal wiring/equipment or externally in BT's cabling or systems.
+As BT no longer has a monopoly of internal wiring, they make a substantial charge if a fault reported to them is found to be in the customer's internal/domestic wiring.
+It is therefore important for the customer to have the facility to check whether a fault is in their internal wiring/equipment or externally in BT's cabling or systems.
 Since the NTE5 socket represents the official demarcation point between the internal/domestic wiring (at the removable front of the socket which is the customer's responsibility) and the external telephone line/cabling fixed at the rear (which is BT's responsibility) the physical disconnection of the two sets of wires (made possible by the NTE5's removable front plate) is crucial in identifying faults and allocating responsibility for their rectification.

-In 2009, BT Introduced a vDSL service to the UK known as BT Infinity and at the same time introduced the BT vDSL Interstitial Faceplate, which performs two functions: DSL filter and Bell Wire noise suppression.
+In 2009 BT Introduced a vDSL service to the UK known as BT Infinity, and at the same time introduced the BT vDSL Interstitial Faceplate, which performs two functions: DSL filter and Bell Wire noise suppression.
 The vDSL modem now plugs directly into the 6P6C modular socket on the faceplate.
 The faceplate can be easily fitted by removing the two bottom screws on a NTE5, sliding the bottom section out and fitting this in between.
-The result is that the entire extension circuit is filtered by the vDSL plate meaning that there is now no need for DSL filters on every Telephone Socket in the house.
-This product can also be fitted to ADSL lines and has been shown to improve connection speeds for vDSL and aDSL customers alike.
+The result is that the entire extension circuit is filtered by the vDSL plate, so that DSL filters are no longer needed on a telephone socket used for DSL.
+The vDSL Interstitial Faceplate can also be fitted to lines used for ADSL, for which it has been shown to improve connection speeds.

+There are several versions of the NTE5 (e.g., NTE5, NTE5a, NTE5c) and of the vDSL Interstitial Faceplate (Mk2, Mk3).